 KY Chapter of the AAP earns national recognition

+Between 2017-2020 the KY AAP Chapter was recognized each year by AAP with consecutive District IV Chapter Awards of Excellence in the Large Chapter Category.
 In 2012, the Kentucky Chapter of the American Academy of Pediatrics was honored with the Outstanding Large Chapter of the Year by the AAP.
 The award recognition was historic for the Chapter, winning it for the first time in its 25-year history.
-While the KY AAP was honored to be the recipient of the award, the organization is not resting on its laurels and past accomplishments, but rather continually positioning itself and advocacy work to insure a better future for the children in the Commonwealth
+While the KY AAP was honored to be the recipient of the award, the organization is not resting on its laurels and past accomplishments, but rather continually positioning itself and advocacy work to ensure a better future for the children in the Commonwealth.

 15% Pediatric Residents